milesmcc/OpenSourceLaw/PAPER.md

 _Note: this ruling was overturned in a later case, but quickly reaffirmed by [`ProCD, Inc. v.
 Zeidenberg`](https://scholar.google.com/scholar_case?case=11811009805458694240&q=ProCD,+Inc.+v.+Zeidenberg&hl=en&as_sdt=2006&as_vis=1) (1996) and later [`Vernor v.
 Autodesk, Inc.`](https://scholar.google.com/scholar_case?case=10742056384168408518&q=Vernor+v.+Autodesk,+Inc.&hl=en&as_sdt=2006&as_vis=1) (2010)_

 ### [`Jacobsen v.
 Katzer`](https://scholar.google.com/scholar_case?case=17776182574171214893&q=Jacobsen+v.+Katzer&hl=en&as_sdt=2006&as_vis=1) (2008)
+While `Step-Saver Data Systems, Inc. v.
+Wyse Technology` confirmed that shrinkwrap software licenses were valid, until `Jacobsen v.
+Katzer` in 2008 the precedent had never been applied to _open source licenses_.
 In `Jacobsen v.
-Katzer`, a federal appeals court ruled that the Artistic License, an open source software license, was enforceable both as a copyright condition _and_ a contract.
+Katzer`, a federal appeals court ruled that the [Artistic License](https://opensource.org/licenses/artistic-license-2.0), an open source software license, was enforceable both as a copyright condition _and_ a contract.
 The case was the first to assert that open source licenses were enforceable.
 While the ruling regarding the Artistic License in `Jacobsen v.
 Katzer` cannot necessarily be generalized to other open source licenses, the highly significant decision asserts that shrinkwrap licenses are valid both as copyright agreements _and_ liability waivers, a ruling applicable to nearly all open source licenses.

 _See also: [`Artifex Software, Inc. v.
 Hancom, Inc.`](https://scholar.google.com/scholar_case?case=8793820917476297283&q=Artifex+Software,+Inc.+v.+Hancom,+Inc.&hl=en&as_sdt=2006&as_vis=1) (2017), where the copyleft requirement of GPLv3 was held up in a court of law._